iqbalabd/iqbalabd.github.io/content/posts/2024/the-psf-election-results-2024-en.md

 - At least one nominee has her nomination statement in a language other than English.
 - We have a [nominee from Tehran, Ali](https://www.python.org/nominations/elections/2024-python-software-foundation-board/nominees/ali-tavallaie/).
 - Increased interest in the PSF and participating in the Board elections within my own APAC community.

+### After 5 Years

+Reading back [my post]({filename}/posts/2020/diversification-is-the-future-for-the-psf-en.md) after I first ran for a board seat reminded me of the things which I wanted to change.
+These were

+- Diversification
+    - in representation on the Board
+    - in the financials of the PSF
+    - in our voter base
+- Indifference to the PSF

+Since 2020, I believe we have seen [progress in the diversification of representation by region](https://observablehq.com/@terezaif/psf-board-timeline) within the PSF Board, although at times it seems like we're taking two steps forward and a step back.
+We now have someone from the APAC region on the board, which we have not had before, but no one to represent the African continent, which we once had.
+It is still North America and Europe centric, but with a different shade.

+In terms of financials, the PSF is still overdependent on PyCon US.
+In 2019, the PSF's revenue was 63% coming from hosting PyCon US while 32% were from grants and membership fees.
+Based on the [2023 PSF's Annual Report](https://www.python.org/psf/annual-report/2023/), **we're now at 66% dependent on PyCon US while grants and membership fees take 31%.
+This is an increase from 2020.** I know this is a hard thing to do, at the same time while the PSF is seeing a deficit.

+Our voter base doesn't seem to have changed much if we just look at the total amount of votes counted.
+Having data to breakdown the amount of votes coming in from regions would be great, but I'm not sure how we can technically do this without tying the votes to membership data.
+I am genuinely surprised to not see a significant increase after all the promotion work we have done.
+If [Tereza's data](https://observablehq.com/@terezaif/who-voted-in-the-psf-board-elections) is any sort of indicator, we need to get people to nominate more of their peers to Fellows.
+I have been actively doing that on a personal level and try to [include how many people I have nominated in conversations I had]({filename}/posts/2024/nominating-pythonistas-en.md) to increase awareness.

+Aside from the voter base, I think the biggest progress we have made is on the indifference towards the PSF itself, at least from the more active members of our community.
+I have seen, experienced and helped out on many initiative within our APAC community to promote the PSF in the forms of membership drive, lightning talks and keynotes.
+Many of these are done through community initiaitves without explicit requests from the PSF.
+We now see multiple people from the APAC region running for a Board seat, and even one of us are on the Board.

+I am happy to play a small role in making our world a smaller place for our community.

 ## Further Reading